Silver Healthy School 2019

 Our priority area this year has been developing our relationships and sex education policy in line with new changes around the teaching of these areas.
 We have benefited from specialist support from Manchester healthy schools and were able to develop our policy in consultation with staff parents and children.

-We have also had a whole staff training on drugs and alcohol, attachment and mental well-being and have ensured that all snacks offered in class adhere to the healthy schools program.
-We believe that having a healthy body and healthy mind are key to overall well-being.
+We have also had a whole staff training on drugs and alcohol, attachment, and mental well-being and have ensured that all snacks offered in class adhere to the healthy schools program.
+We believe that having a healthy body and a healthy mind is key to overall well-being.

 Some of our other focus has been placed on planting activities outdoors and developing a wider PE offer.
 We will continue to prioritise these elements in the next academic year.

 Important policies include our Food and Drinks Policy, Drugs and Alcohol Policy and our RSE policy.